What is Porosity and Why it Matters When Choosing Hair Care Products?

 - Leave on for a couple of minutes and rinse.

 Normal Porosity Hair

 For normal porosity hair, catering to the needs of your hair with the right products is enough to keep it nourished and soft.
-For this, using the Avocado Nourish range is ideal.
+For this, using the Avocado Shampoo and Avocado Hair Mask range is ideal.
 Filled with the goodness of avocado and almond oil, this duo gives your hair the exact tender care that it needs.
 To make the best of this duo, simply shampoo, rinse and mask up!